ritu-creator/Art/README.md

 ![Snowman in Winter Glow](./Snowman-in-Winter-Glow.jpg)

-## 6. Withered Branches Along with the Feading Moon
+## 6. Withered Branches Along With the Feading Moon

 ![Withered Branches Along with the Feading Moon](./Withered-Branches-Along-with-the-Feading-Moon.jpg)